Workspace Environment Management 4.6

 Infrastructure services.
 The infrastructure services are installed on a Windows server.
 They synchronize the various back-end components (SQL Server, Active Directory) with the front-end components (administration console, agent).

-Infrastructure services cannot be installed on a domain controller.
+Note: Infrastructure services cannot be installed on a domain controller.
 Kerberos authentication issues prevent the infrastructure service from working in this scenario.

 Administration console.
 The Workspace Environment Management administration console is installed on a Windows client or on a server operating system (OS).
 It connects to the infrastructure services.
 You use the administration console to manage your Workspace Environment Management installation (to create and assign resources, manage policies, authorize users, and so on).